compsoc-edinburgh/website/_pages/minutes.md

 title: "Minutes"
 ---

-<p>The committee holds a meeting every two weeks during term time.
-Meetings are usually held in Forrest Hill.</p>
+The committee holds a meeting every two weeks during term time.
+Meetings are usually held in Forrest Hill.

 <ul>
 {% for meeting in site.minutes reversed %}